 Even if the motorist responsible for causing a hit-and run accident is never caught, it’s important for the victims of these accidents to be aware of the fact that they still may be able to obtain compensation for their injuries and losses.
 In fact, injured parties who have uninsured/underinsured motorist coverage can file claims with their own insurance companies and pursue compensation from them after hit-and-run accidents happen.

-For more than 35 years, our esteemed legal professionals have been successful at securing results and compensation for people who have been seriously injured in various types of motor vehicle accidents.
+Since 2011, our esteemed legal professionals have been successful at securing results and compensation for people who have been seriously injured in various types of motor vehicle accidents.
 Having handled countless cases, our attorneys have a deep understanding of the law, as well as the legal experience you need, and we can fiercely defend your rights in any legal setting.

 Contact Us for a Free Case Evaluation